turingschool/front-end-curriculum/lessons/module-1/design-1.md

 Back to purity, back to simplicity.

+##### Group Chat
+Did the products you brainstormed earlier fulfill all these requirements?
+Why or why not?

 #### Your Turn

-Turn to your neighbor and discuss what you think design is and how it relates to the tech industry.
+Turn to your neighbor and discuss how you think design relates to the tech industry.

 ### The Power of Design